charleezychang/obs-notes/Angular/Interview.md

 - override css (global), breaking the convention that styles should be encapsulated
 - use with :host to encapsulate within the component and down to children Why shouldn't we use ApplicationRef.tick() to run CD cycle?
-- it re-renders/run the cycle to the whole component tree Lazy loading
+- it re-renders/run the cycle to the whole component tree (still respects OnPush) Lazy loading
 - way to split up bundles and optimize initial loading time and only load necessary ones Dependency Injection